 It’s a cue that we need to get more sleep, take in more clear liquids, and tweak our diet.

 What steps should we take, and why?

 - Get More Sleep – People who sleep fewer than seven hours a night are nearly three times more likely to get a cold than those who average eight or more hours of sleep.
 That’s according to a 2009 study at Carnegie Mellon University.

 - Try Light Exercise – a reduced-intensity workout such as a walk instead of a run, actually can benefit you if your symptoms are above the neck, according to the Mayo Clinic.

 - Take in More Liquids – Decaf tea, water with lemon, and clear soups and bone broth are great fluids to work in.
-Avoid sugary drinks – even ginger ale – and dairy.
+Avoid sugary drinks – even ginger ale – alcohol, and dairy.
 These can increase inflammation, suppress the immune system, and actually make your symptoms worse.

 - Focus on Nutrition – Beyond drinking clear soup or bone broth, eating so-called “superfoods” can help boost your antioxidant intake.
 They also keep inflammation low.
 Green, leafy vegetables, blueberries, garlic, ginger, turmeric, and foods high in Omega-3 fatty acids also help.
 Make sure your meals are colorful; eat the rainbow!

 According to immunologist AJ Lanigan, a healthy immune system typically operates with about a 30% capacity to respond to unhealthy invaders.
 But we can boost it to operate at 50% or even 70% efficiency, he says.

-We’ve realized that many pieces go together to support and spur our immune system.
+Many pieces go together to support and spur our immune system.
 How are your immune-boosting methods working?
 What steps are you willing to try next time you’re feeling a bit under the weather?